airbnb/NautilusTelemetry/README.md

 InstrumentationSystem.bootstrap(reporter: ExampleReporter())

-	func logResponseComplete() {
+	func example() {
 		let tracer = InstrumentationSystem.tracer
 		tracer.withSpan(name: #function) {
-			self.populateLogContext()
-			self.loggers.forEach { logger in
-				logger.logResponseComplete()
+			self.doWork()
 		}
 	}
-	}

 ```

 ## Contributing
 Pull requests are welcome.
+Please install [swiftformat](https://github.com/nicklockwood/SwiftFormat) and run `swiftformat .` manually before submitting a PR.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.